Digest. Absorb. Nourish.

 Proprietary iLipase® platform

-Alcresta’s proprietary enzyme immobilization technology contains the active ingredient iLipase, the digestive enzyme lipase attached to polymeric microbead carriers, and is stored within a device that easily connects in-line to the patient’s enteral feeding tube.
+Alcresta’s proprietary enzyme immobilization technology contains iLipase, the digestive enzyme lipase attached to polymeric microbead carriers, and is stored within a device that easily connects in-line to the patient’s enteral feeding tube.
 The patient’s formula passes through the device and makes contact with the iLipase, which breaks down the fat in the formula into an absorbable form (fatty acids and monoglycerides) prior to ingestion.
 The iLipase remains in the device and is not ingested by the patient.
 Pre-hydrolyzed fatty acids and monoglycerides are not available in existing enteral formulas because they are unstable and spoil quickly.

 The innovative iLipase has been shown to break down fats in enteral feeding tube formulas, including long-chain polyunsaturated fatty acids (LCPUFAs) such as docosahexaenoic acid (DHA), eicosapentaenoic acid (EPA), and arachidonic acid (AA), which are critical for growth and development, yet very difficult to break down.